PyPSA/PyPSA/doc/contributing/contributing.rst

 welcome your contribution.

 For bigger changes, we recommend to make them locally.
-Just follow the steps in :ref:`code-contribution-workflow` to set up your local environment.
+Just follow the steps in :ref:`code-contributions` to set up your local environment.
 In addition you can:

 #.
 Also install the documentation dependencies via ``pip install -e .[docs]``.
 #.
 Make your changes in the corresponding .rst file under the :file:`doc` folder.